python-tls/tls/docs/tls-api.rst

             When an alert_code is passed that is incompatible with the passed level.

         Invoke the write callback with a TLS alert message.
-        Usually this is invoked automatically by a method like receive_data, but it may be useful to call this in your verify_callback.
+        Usually this is invoked automatically by a method like data_from_wire, but it may be useful to call this in your verify_callback.
         If the level is passed, the alert code *must* be compatible according to the TLS spec, otherwise :class:`InvalidAlertLevel` will be raised.
         If the level is not passed and the alert code is ambiguous according to the spec, :class:`InvalidAlertLevel` will also be raised in this case.
-        Certain alert() calls may invalidate the session, in which case further calls to write_data and receive_data will fail with :class:`InvalidatedError`.
+        Certain send_alert() calls may invalidate the connection, in which case further calls to data_from_application and data_from_wire will fail with :class:`InvalidatedError`.

-    .. method:: finish()
+    .. method:: application_finished()

+        Indicate that the application is finished sending data to ``data_from_application``.
-        Invoke the write callback with a TLS Finished message.
+        If the connection has already started, this will invoke the write callback with a TLS Finished message.